Recorder (musical instrument): Iconography

-Recorders with a cylindrical profile are depicted in many medieval paintings; however, their representions appear stylised, and do not easily correspond to surviving instruments.
-The earliest depiction of the recorder is probably in "The Mocking of Christ", a painting from the monastery church of St George in Staro Nagoričano near Kumanovo, Macedonia, in which a man is playing a cylindrical recorder.
+Recorders with a cylindrical profile are depicted in many medieval paintings; however, their representations appear stylised, and do not easily correspond to surviving instruments.
+The earliest depiction of the recorder is probably in "The Mocking of Christ", a painting from the monastery Church of St. George in Staro Nagoričane near Kumanovo, Macedonia, in which a man is playing a cylindrical recorder.
 (The painting of the church began in 1315.)
-And there is the center pan el of the "Virgin and Child", attributed to Pedro (Pere) Serra (c.
-1390), as painted for the church of Santa Clara, Tortosa, Spain and now in the Museu Nacional d'Art de Catalunya, Barcelona—a group of angels gathered around the Virgin Mary, playing musical instruments, one of them playing a cylindrical recorder.
+And there is the "Virgin of the Angels" centre panel, attributed to Pedro (Pere) Serra (c.
+1390), as painted for Tortosa Cathedral, Tortosa, Spain and now in the Museu Nacional d'Art de Catalunya, Barcelona—a group of angels gathered around the Virgin Mary, playing musical instruments, one of them playing a cylindrical recorder.

 Starting in the Middle Ages, angels have frequently been depicted as playing one or more recorders, often grouped around the Virgin; and, in several notable paintings, trios of angels play recorders.
-Such is perhaps a sign of the trinity, although perhaps of the music itself, which also was typically in three parts.
+Such is perhaps a sign of the Trinity, although perhaps of the music itself, which also was typically in three parts.

 Repertoire

 No music marked for the recorder survives from prior to 1500.
 Groups, particularly trios, of flutists playing recorders and of angels playing recorders, are depicted in paintings from the 15th century, indicating the recorder was used in these configurations and with other instruments.
 Some of the earliest music must have been vocal repertory.

-Modern recorder players have taken up playing instrumental music, some anachronistically, from the period—such as the monophonic estampies (prints) from the Chansonnier du Roi (13th century), the British Library's Add MS 29987 (14th or 15th century), or the Codex Faenza (15th century).
+Modern recorder players have taken up playing instrumental music, some anachronistically, from the period—such as the monophonic estampie works from the Chansonnier du Roi (13th century), the British Library's Add MS 29987 (14th or 15th century), or the Codex Faenza (15th century).
 And they have arranged keyboard music of the period for recorder ensembles, including the estampies from the Robertsbridge codex (14th century), or the vocal works of composers Guillaume de Machaut, Johannes Ciconia, and others.